 - Community Support.
 Both React and Angular have huge numbers of people using them, creating and sharing templates on them.
 This can make the actual process of working on your own project much easier, because in case of running into a dead end it is always possible to turn to the community for their help and advice.

 Now let’s talk about features that are unique to React and are not possessed by Angular.
 First of them is the upper-mentioned extreme flexibility.
 In actuality, the thing that could have been React’s greatest weakness – dependency on third-party extensions – proves to be one of its biggest strengths.
 By using all sorts of tools with various libraries and architecture for developers to choose from, React can provide you with the possibility to create an impressively customizable app.
 Angular is lacking in that regard, as it only allows its components to be used with other frameworks.
-And that’s not mentioning the fact that the code needs to be embedded with an HTML application, making delivering real-time updates harder.
+And that’s not mentioning the fact that the dev embeds the code with an HTML application, making delivering real-time updates harder.